-On Monday, Tuesday, Wednesday, and Thursday, all the play hours were devoted to the building of Sunset Cottage.
-If occupied them longer than their shed had done, because by Mr Graham's advice they built it in a much more substantial way.
+On Monday, Tuesday, Wednesday, and Thursday, all the play hours were devoted the building of Sunset Cottage.
+It occupied them longer than their shed had done, because by Mr Graham's advice they built it in a much more substantial way.
 They squared off the rough edges of the planks which prevented them from fitting in to one another, and they made each plank slope out a little downwards, so that it overlapped the one below it.
-Although this deprived the girls, Georgie, and Lewis, of one of their occupations, that of filing up the crevices with moss and clay, they yet found plenty to do.
-Two of them were constantly employed as servants to the older boys, holding their planks steady, handing them mails, and such services; while the others busied themselves in levelling the floor, and carrying clay and sand for it.
-When they were tired of such hard work, they swept away the shavings, little bits of wood, and branches of trees, into separate store heaps to serve as fuel when they required a fire.
+Although this deprived the girls, Georgie, and Lewis, of one of their occupations, that of filling up the crevices with moss and clay, they yet found plenty to do.
+Two of them were constantly employed as servants to the older boys, holding their planks steady, handing them nails, and such services; while the others busied themselves in levelling the floor, and carrying clay and sand for it.
+When they were tried of such hard work, they swept away the litter that the boys had made, and piled the shavings, little bits of wood, and branches of trees, into separate store heaps, to serve as fuel when they required a fire.

 Very busy, and very happy they were; so busy and happy indeed that there would have been a great danger of their forgetting to go home in time for dinner, if the butler had not very kindly offered to ring the bell outside the house, every day at five minutes before four.
-This summons was not always very welcome, but it had always been complied with, though sometimes alittle gramblingly, until the Friday, when it was heard after they had been busy for only about an hour.
+This summons was not always very welcome, but it had always been complied with, though sometimes a little grumblingly, until the Friday, when it was heard after they had been busy for only about an hour.

 "John must have made a mistake," cried Harry.